hmslima/sambahsacompletegrammar/sambahsa.md

 temos! –** if, therefore, the light that is in thee be darkness, how great is that darkness!

+The enclitic “pet” reinforces identity, often translated as our “very”.

+**Henrique weict in idpet centre ios citad –** Henrique lives in the very center of the city
+    To write “…in idswo centre…” would be strange because it means “… in the center itself …”

+**Id brev hieb gwohmt unte idpet dwer ios laboratorium –** the letter had come through the very door of the laboratory

+**Est un prientlik geront quospet ghalv buit trohven medsu eys bustan –** it's a friendly old man whose very skull was found in the middle of his garden

+When “pet” is used after a verb, it has the sense of capacity or precision.

+**Sei yu plais steighte con me do mien fiaker, duco-pet vos ad eys baytel –** if you accept to get in with me into my cab, I *(can)* drive you to his home

+**I reuschus leuds eent ipet parents ias magv –** the people who had rushed were *(precisely)* the parents of the child *(after that child had an accident)*

+The enclitic affix -schi already was explained and the enclitic affix -smee will be explained soon.

 USEFUL AFFIXES
 ==============